sermt/ngrx-signal-store/practice/02. ngrx-quiz-add-computed/README.md

 # Try it yourself - Adding Computed signals
 In this exercise we will repeat what I did in the **Colors Quiz** project, and add computed signals.
+We will also add a few more computed signals

 Please repeat the following steps:

+## Repeat the steps:
 1. Add a `withComputed` feature.
     - receive the store as parameter
     - create constants for each computed signal you create